inkbear/cctapp/docs/experiments.md

 ## Creating a Project

 Projects are managed in the project admin.
-Only some basic information is required remaining components may be added later as they are available.
+Only some basic information is required, remaining components may be added later as they are available.

 Projects are the main containers that hold: